roberthowton/academic-kickstart/content/dossier/diversity.md

 experience with students from a wide variety of cultural, linguistic, and educational backgrounds and of different philosophical abilities.
-In my view, engaging with such a diversity of perspectives is one of the chief pleasures of teaching philosophy.
+In my view, engaging with such a diversity of perspectives is one of the pleasures of teaching philosophy.
 But I also believe that a diverse student body places special responsibilities on a teacher of philosophy, who must be sensitive to the different needs of students as they approach philosophical texts, aware of the cultural presuppositions